GeoRouv/single-cell-data-analysis/README.md

 - Clustering (for each dimensionality reduction technique)
   - Gaussian Mixture Modeling with BIC (Bayesian information criterion)
 - Visualization of the results

+## Prerequisites - Notes

+- The code was developed on a Google Colab notebook(.ipynb).
+Feel free to open it using Jupyter as well

+- The following packages were used to apply dimensionality reduction:
+  - PCA: sklearn.decomposition.PCA
+  - TSNE: sklearn.manifold.TSNE
+  - UMAP: umap-learn
+- For clustering (Gaussian Mixture Modelling), sklearn.mixture.GaussianMixture was used
+- Place the datasets or ensure that they are in the same directory as the notebook le